klausman/armapadocs/content/mission_making/simpler_assigngear/index.md

 ---
 ## Introduction

+**NOTE:** This guide assumes you use the F3 framework as downloaded on or after 2020-02-26.

 This document describes a simpler (but less powerful) way of using the `assignGear` functionality in the mission framework PA uses.
 The main complaint people have about `assignGear` is that it has many moving